yh742/ascii-to-image/README.md

 $ docker-compose build .
 $ docker-compose up
 ```
-Or use the helper scripe
+Or use the helper script
 ```
 $ ./run.sh
 ```